 Asphalt, or blacktop, can be installed in about two days using a process that lays hot asphalt over the foundation and is then rolled flat.
 After it sets, you will be able to use your driveway in about a week.
-This is likely to be your least expensive driveway option and, with proper maintenance, it should last 20 years or more.
+If cost is an issue, this is likely to be your least expensive driveway option and, with proper maintenance, it should last 20 years or more.

 Because asphalt has a tendency to fade with time and use, a sealer will have to be applied every one to three years, depending on condition, in order to keep the driveway looking good and to help prevent or slow deterioration.
 With time, asphalt driveways may also be weakened by poor water drainage or plant growth - forcing them to sag or crack prematurely.
 Often, an asphalt driveway can be repaired or restored by a recapping process, adding a new layer of asphalt over the old.

 If your car develops a fuel leak, don’t park it over asphalt until it’s fixed.
-Gasoline will dissolve asphalt and create a gravelly hole.
+Gasoline will dissolve asphalt and create a gravelly hole, which will quickly require repair or replacement.

 Advantages of asphalt: